Alex Hofmann: Personal life

 Since 2016, Hofmann has worked for the Austrian TV station ServusTV as a racing expert and co-commentates alongside Austrian commentator Christian Brugger at the Motorcycle World Championship races.
 The Broadcast were available to the German audience again so the Team at ServusTV became a mixture of Austrian and German personnel.
 Due to his foreign language skills, he is often deployed in the starting grid and interviews the riders immediately before the start.
 Stefan Bradl serves as Hofmann's additional co-commentator and stand-in.
 Occasionally fellow GP ex-riders Thomas Lüthi and Sandro Cortese also appear on segments, sometimes due to their involvement in the paddock or replacement expert when Bradl did race and test for HRC and KTM.

 After the Covid Pandemic ServusTV announced withdrawal to broadcast their frequencies to Germany, focusing solely on the Austrian market.
 Ultimately a subsidiary station was formed as DF1 that inherited the rights was formed just in time before the subsequent season with the whole cast and crew retained.

 Hofmann has also occasionally been called in for Florian König during Formula 1 broadcasts on the German TV channel RTL.
-Furthermore Alex joined RTL2, RTL Nitro and Sport1 for the 24h Nürburgring Endurance Events in recent years, after his active rider career ended in the late 2010s.
+Furthermore, Hofmann joined RTL2, RTL Nitro and Sport1 for the 24h Nürburgring Endurance Events in recent years, after his active rider career ended in the late 2010s.
+In 2016 he was among those broadcasting members who gained a world record as the longest continuous sports broadcast at a length at over 25 hours and 50 minutes.
+The following him and the broadcasting team expanded the duration of that record to 26 hours and 20 minutes.
 His knowledge and linguistical versatility helped him to establish a strong recurring role in motorsport coverage.